top of page

 The Frisians, strengthened by the miracle in faith of victory, were so overpowering in their charge that it made the Norsemen flight.
 The enemy left 10,377 dead men on the battlefield.
 Many of them were killed during their flight over the river.
 The stone on which archbishop Rimbert kneeled was kept for a long time in the Ludger Church (Ludgeri Kirche in Norden.
 Saint Ludger, by the way, is a Frisian born at modern Zuilen in the Netherlands.
 Read our blog post to learn more about him), and on the hill where he received his prayer, the trees and grass always remained green.

-Where the hill must have been, is unclear too.
-Be advised that what Frisians call a hill, might not be more than an elevation of a few meters, if you are lucky, in the otherwise flat landscape.
-But, maybe Rimbert's hill was a thing or þing site.
-Why else was there a stone atop this hill?
-Stones often indicated a spot where ecclastiastical justice was done?
-More about the Germanic thing assemblies, in our post The Thing is....
-The same uncertainty as to where the hill must have been located, goes for the ‘streams’ mentioned in the story.
-The Battle of Norditi commonly is situated near the Hilgenrieder Bay.
-This bay was located west of the village Nesse.
+The same uncertainty as to where the hill must have been located goes for the ‘streams’ mentioned in the story.
+The Battle of Norditi is commonly situated near the Hilgenrieder Bay.
+This bay was located west of the village of Nesse.
 Did the desperate Vikings drown in this shallow bay?
-The bay, by the way, is now gone, after it silted up and was reclaimed in the Middle Ages.
+Did they got stuck in the mud at low tide?
+The bay, by the way, is now gone, after it silted up and was reclaimed from the sea in the Middle Ages.

-The stone Rimbert prayed on with his knees, known as the Warzenstein 'Warts' stone', can still be seen at the old graveyard of the town of Norden.
-The water collected in the holes of the stone is said to be medicinal.
-Go there when it rains, which shouldn't be too difficult.
-Others say, the original stone is buried somewhere below the Ludger Church.
-What's more interesting, is that the Warzenstein is a cup-mark stone, also called a Näpfchenstein in German, or napjessteen in Dutch.
-Similar stones can be found in the village of Holwierde in province Groningen, a stone called Duivelsteen 'devil’s stone', and also on the graveyard of the village of Rinsumageest in province Friesland.
+What is more interesting, is that the Warzenstein is a cup-mark stone, also called a Näpfchenstein in the German language, or napjessteen in the Dutch language.
+Similar stones can be found in the village of Holwierde in the province of Groningen, a stone called Duivelsteen 'devil’s stone', and also on the graveyard of the village of Rinsumageest in the province of Friesland.
 The use of these stones probably dates back to pagan times and practices.
 According to tradition, these cup marks were used for offering to elves, and the scrapings were being used as medicine.
 The fact Rimbert preferred to put his knees on a stone instead of on the soft clay of Frisia, might indicate the stone already had a tradition of magic.
-What other possible reason could he have for putting his knees on a rock?
+What other possible reason could he have for putting his knees on an uncomfortable piece of rock in stead of soft clay?

 Frisian Freedom myth

-2. The Theelacht co-op
+2. The Theel-Acht co-op

 The Theelacht is the legal entity that owns the so-called Theel lands.
 The first regulations, the so-called Theelrecht ‘Theel law’ was formulated in 1583.
 The regulation was recently revised in 1759, under the name Jus Theelachticum Redivivum.
 A book of 200 pages, and it still stands.

-The Theelacht was pretty successful.
-It had significant assets at the end of the nineteenth century.
-These have been lost during the first decennia of the twentieth century due to hyperinflation and the money reforms of the ‘20s, and, of course, during the Second World War.
 Currently, only two of the eight bizerke are still being administered by a theelachter.
-The other theel-lands are in possession of non-theelachters.
-Of course, the Theelacht as such continues to have control over these lands if the owner wants to sell it.
-In that case the Theelacht has the preferent option to buy the land.
-Therefore, in practice the whole process of ownership transfer goes in close consultation with the Theelacht to this day.
+The other theel lands are in possession of non-theelachters.
+Of course, the Theel-Acht as such continues to have control over these lands if the owner wants to sell it.
+In that case the Theel-Acht has the preferent option to buy the land.
+Therefore, in practice the whole process of ownership transfer goes in close consultation with the Theel-Acht to this day.

 Before going to bed